mertturkmenoglu/wanderlust/docs/orpc.md

   - Errors and route information are used in OpenAPI schema definition.

 - You can think of this "layer" as the "controller" of the MVC model.
 (Similar but not quite equivalent)
-- Inside `routes` directory, every subdirectory is a domain.
-Each of these modules include these files:
+- You can find the contracts in `packages/contract` package.
   - `contract.ts`: Defines the API contract.
   - `dto.ts`: Defines the DTO (Data Transfer Object) schemas
+- In core API, inside `src/routes` directory, every subdirectory is a domain (or at least roughly equivalent).
+Each of these modules include these files:
   - `index.ts`: Implements the API contract.
 You can think of this as the "controller" layer of the n-tier architecture.
   - `service.ts`: Implements the business logic.
-You can think of this as the "service" layer of the n-tier architecture.
+Same as the "service" layer of the n-tier architecture.
   - `repository.ts`: Encapsulates Drizzle queries in functions.
 Same as the "repository" layer of the n-tier architecture.